Dioscorea bulbifera: Description

 The primary means of spread and reproduction are by the bulbils.
 The smallest bulbils make control of air potato difficult due to their ability to sprout at a very small stage.
-The vine produces small white flowers; however, these are rarely seen when it grows in Florida.
+The vine produces small white flowers; however, these are rarely seen when it grows in places such as Florida.
 The fruits are capsules.

+Distribution and habitat

+It is native to Africa, Asia and northern Australia.
+It is widely cultivated and has become naturalized in many regions (Latin America, the West Indies, the southeastern United States, and various oceanic islands).

+It has been observed growing in habitats such as along forest edges, roadsides, as well as other environments with mesic, loamy sand.